martinsam/cozy-dev-docs/source/clientsideapp.md

 To capture the user interaction with these buttons, we are going to use something called event bubling.
 It means we can add event listeners to the whole table and check the event to see if they match our criteria.
 This is done in the [attachEventHandler](https://github.com/cozy/cozysdk-client-tuto/blob/4ce72ad6d387347914e20bd72212b32ba70ed1bf/app.js#L59-L66) function.

-So now, when the user change the value of our name fields, the `onUpdatePressed` function is called.
+So now, when the user changes the value of our name fields, the `onUpdatePressed` function is called.
 However we still need to retrieve the id of the contact.
 For this, we use the [getIDFromElement](https://github.com/cozy/cozysdk-client-tuto/blob/4ce72ad6d387347914e20bd72212b32ba70ed1bf/app.js#L68-L73), the way to do it is a recursive function: the function will not stop going back to itself until it finds a tag with  `data-id`.

 So we first check the `<input>`, no `data-id`, we go up, the `<td>`, still nope, then the `<tr data-id="id of the modified contact">` and we got it !

-For update, we pass the id and the change we want to make to the [cozysdk.updateAttributes](https://github.com/cozy/cozysdk-client/blob/master/api.md#updateattributesdoctype-id-attributes-callback).
+For update, we pass the id and the changes we want to make to the [cozysdk.updateAttributes](https://github.com/cozy/cozysdk-client/blob/master/api.md#updateattributesdoctype-id-attributes-callback).

 For delete, we pass the id to [cozysdk.destroy](https://github.com/cozy/cozysdk-client/blob/master/api.md#updateattributesdoctype-id-attributes-callback)

-In both case we callback is called when the action is finished and we can update the list again !
+In both case the callback is called when the action is finished and we can update the list again !

 ## Going further